 Arctic Circle and North Cape

-Crossing the Arctic Circle and standing at the North Cape, Europe's northernmost point, are must dos for many travelers to Northern Norway.
+Crossing the Arctic Circle and standing at the North Cape, Europe's northernmost point, are must dos for many travellers to Northern Norway.
 Read more about Arctic Norway.

 Christmas in Norway

 The run-up to Christmas is a special time in Norway.
 Candles light up homes during the cold, dark winter months.
 Most Norwegian towns and cities have Christmas fairs and markets, seasonal concerts and performances at this time.
 Oslo's largest Christmas market is the one at the Folk Museum on Bygdøy.
 Bergen, meanwhile, is famous for its Gingerbread Town, which is erected on Torgallmenningen every year.
 The mining town of Røros in Eastern Norway, is a truly magic place to visit in December, and Tregaarden's Christmas House in Drøbak is a must-see as Scandinavia's only permanent Christmas shop.
 Typical Christmas food includes ribbe (roasted pork belly), pinnekjøtt (salted and dried, sometimes smoked, lamb ribs) and lutefisk (stock fish softened in water and lye before cooking).
 Read more about fishing in Norway.

 Norwegian public holidays 2014/2015